hanpham32/devkit-cli/README.md

 devkit avs config --edit --path <path to the config.yaml or contexts/devnet.yaml file>
 ```

-Alternatively, manually edit `` in a text editor of your choice.
+Alternatively, manually edit the config files in the text editor of your choice.

 > \[!IMPORTANT]
 > These commands must be run from your AVS project's root directory.

 ### 3️⃣ Build Your AVS

-Compile AVS smart contracts and binaries to prepare your service for local execution:
+Compiles your AVS contracts and offchain binaries.
+Required before running a devnet or simulating tasks to ensure all components are built and ready.

 * Compiles smart contracts using Foundry.
 * Builds operator, aggregator, and AVS logic binaries.